Cyfrin/aderyn/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation resolved.

 Once the PR is approved, we'll "squash-and-merge" to keep the git commit history clean.

+### Issues

+Issues should be used to report problems, request a new feature, or discuss potential changes before a PR is created.

+#### Solve an issue

+Please review our [existing issues](https://github.com/cyfrin/aderyn/issues) to find one that interests you.

+If a contributor is working on the issue, they will be assigned to the individual.
+If you find an issue to work on, you can assign it to yourself and open a PR with a fix.

+#### Report Bugs

+If a related issue doesn't exist, you can open a new issue.

+Some tips to follow when you are creating an issue:

+- Provide as much context as possible.
+Over-communicate to give the most details to the reader.
+- Include the steps to reproduce the issue or the reason for adding the feature.
+- Screenshots, videos, etc., are highly appreciated.